 Configure scoring criteria

 Scoring criteria are required for the scoring mode only.
 A scoring criterion is like a question for the reviewer, to which they can apply a score.
 Each scoring criterion created is directly linked to a score set.
 All scoring criteria associated with a score set will together result in a total score.

 For example, criterion A is worth 10 points and criterion B is worth 30.
 Both criteria are associated with a score set called "Round 1 Reviewing", therefore the maximum possible score for Round 1 Reviewing is 40.

-- Go to Settings > Reviewing > Scoring criteria
+- In the Manage workspace, go to Reviewing > Settings > Scoring criteria

 - Create a New criterion